AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/gs-clients.md

 - Client-credentials clients – used for server-to-server communication where no user interaction is required.

-- Authorization code clients – used with customer web applications that use OCS as their backend.
+- Authorization code clients – used with customer web applications that use AVEVA Data Hub as their backend.

 - Hybrid clients – used by native and server-side web applications.